 First founded in 1976 by a father and son team in their backyard, and now it is a publicly traded….Nope, in reality nothing has changed.
 The company is still family owned and operated in Monroe Virginia.
 They have recently started to expand their operations (Englander, Summer’s Heat, and Timberidge brands), while still keeping true to their original vision.
 One notable fact is that they offer in house technical support for their customers.
-The reviews for these are varied.
+The ratings for these are varied.

 A subsidiary of the French SBI corporation Drolet turns out some great models each year.
 They are also sold in some big box retailers such as Walmart and Costco, and have a consistent build quality.

 WoodPro is part of the HearthnHome group located in Minnesota, but their quality can be shaky.
-Their offerings are lower priced, but seem to get less positive reviews than those from competitor brands.
+Their offerings are lower priced, but seem to get less positive ratings than those from competitor brands.

 FAQ (Frequently Asked Questions)

 A: It depends on the age of your house, climate, and how your rooms are connected.
 For colder climates, older houses (poorly insulated), and a closed floorplan (less air flow) a larger model will probably be required.
 For more information on sizes, see our size chart under “Sizes and Materials” Heading.
 Low on space?
 Check out our guide to tiny wood stoves.

-Q: What’s the Difference Between a wood stove/wood burner and a wood furnace?
+Q: What’s the Difference Between a wood burner and a wood furnace?

 A: The first radiates heat outwards from wherever it is located.
 A wood furnace is connected to your air ducts, so the hot air automatically circulates throughout the house.
 This page discussing the best wood stove is focusing on burners.

 Q: Wood Stove vs. Pellet Stove?

-A: The first burns stick/logs of wood, while a pellet stove burns compressed wood “pellets.”
-Firewood is cheaper than pellets, and stoves that burn firewood generally look better, but in all other respect pellet stoves are generally superior.
-Although, we have to say nothing rivals the appearance and flame pattern of a wood burning stove.
-For more information on pellet stoves see our article in the “Tips and Extras” section.
+A: The first burns stick/logs, while a pellet stove burns compressed wood “pellets.”
+Firewood is cheaper than pellets, and units that burn firewood generally look better, but in all other respect pellet burners are generally superior.
+Although, we have to say nothing rivals the appearance and flame pattern of the former.
+For more info on pellet stoves check out our guide to finding the best pellet stove!